The CN is not following the xml schema definition when creating dataone exceptions

 an adaptive strategy would be for synchronization to send the error xml using 'pid', and if a service failure on the call is returned, then to send using 'identifier', and learn / remember the Member Node's choice.

 This is complicated, but works in theory because only those using a schema will return an exception, and the schema uses 'identifier'.
 Those not using a schema will likely just see the identifier field as null. right?

-#4 Updated by Rob Nahf over 4 years ago
+#4 Updated by Rob Nahf almost 6 years ago

 Because BaseException is versionless, and is only responsible for serialization (not deserialization), I completely separated the 'pid' property/setter/getter from the 'identifier' property/setter/getter.
 This lets the user choose which property to be used, and both can be set independently.

 Of course, users will need to be more cautious in what to set if they don't know if the receiver will be validating the schema (error.xml).

 ExceptionHandler.deserializeXML will deserialize either property to the identifier field, so it's no longer completely reversible.
 This is OK.